Virtus Bologna

-Virtus Pallacanestro Bologna, known for sponsorship reasons as Virtus Olidata Bologna, is an Italian professional basketball club based in Bologna, Emilia-Romagna.
+Virtus Pallacanestro Bologna, known for sponsorship reasons as Virtus Costa Bologna, is an Italian professional basketball club based in Bologna, Emilia-Romagna.

 The club was founded in 1927, which makes it the oldest club in Italy and one of the oldest in Europe.
 Virtus is the second most titled basketball club in Italy after Olimpia Milano, having won 17 Italian national championships, 8 Italian National Cups and 4 Italian Supercups.
 Moreover, it is one of the most successful teams in European competitions, having won two EuroLeagues, one EuroCup, one FIBA Saporta Cup, one EuroChallenge and one Basketball Champions League.
 It currently plays in the Italian first division LBA as well as in the EuroLeague.
 The club is owned by the coffee entrepreneur Massimo Zanetti.

 Some of the club's star players over the years have included: Gianni Bertolotti, Tom McMillen, Carlo Caglieris, Renato Villalta, Marco Bonamico, Jim McMillian, Krešimir Ćosić, Roberto Brunamonti, Augusto Binelli, Micheal Ray Richardson, Predrag Danilović, Cliff Levingston, Arijan Komazec, Zoran Savić, Alessandro Abbio, Radoslav Nesterović, Antoine Rigaudeau, Alessandro Frosini, Hugo Sconochini, Marko Jarić, Manu Ginóbili, Rashard Griffith, Matjaž Smodiš, David Andersen, Travis Best, Keith Langford, Miloš Teodosić, Marco Belinelli, Daniel Hackett and Tornike Shengelia.
 While some of the club's greatest coaches have been: Vittorio Tracuzzi, Dan Peterson, Terry Driscoll, Alberto Bucci, Ettore Messina, Aleksandar Đorđević, Sergio Scariolo and Duško Ivanović.

 History

 1927–1956: Beginnings and post-war dynasty

-Virtus was founded in 1871 as a gymnastics club, forming its first professional basketball team in 1927 (first reunion of members/players) as part of a multi sports club.
+Virtus was founded in 1871 as a gymnastics club, forming its first professional basketball team in 1927 — considered the first reunion of members and players — as part of a multi sports club.
 The club's motto was Forte Franco Fermo Fiero ("Strong Frank Firm Proud") and was inserted in the logo under the Black V, with a cross made by four F; the motto is still used by Virtus today.
 The team's home court was the former church of Santa Lucia in the city center, which could host a few hundred people.